In Russia, they came up with a way to control a helicopter without a tail rotor

-Compressed air is ejected through controlled nozzles in the tail duct
+Compressed air is expelled through controllable nozzles in the tail duct

-A new invention in the field of helicopter construction has been registered in Russia, which allows controlling a helicopter in yaw without a classic tail rotor.
+In Russia, a new invention in the field of helicopter engineering has been registered that makes it possible to control a helicopter in yaw without a classic tail rotor.
 The patent describes a jet system for compensating the reactive torque of the main rotor with a separate electric drive.

 Concept of a helicopter without a tail rotor